mrisher/webxr-reference/webxr-device-api/xrwebgllayer.md

 ## Methods

 <dl>
+  <dt>getNativeFramebufferScaleFactor()</dt>
+  <dd>For a specified <a href="xrsession">XRSession</a> object, returns the value that it's recommended WebGL frame buffer resolution must be multiplied by to yield it's native WebGL frame buffer resolution.</dd>

   <dt>requestViewportScaling()</dt>
   <dd>Requests of resize of XRViewpoint by a supplied value that must between 0.0 and 1.0.
 Not all user agents will honor the scaling request.
 Consequently, you should query viewport values on each XR frame.</dd>
 </dl>